antosubash/blog/src/_posts/abp-auth-with-nextjs-p2.md

 ---
 title: "SPA Authentication using Next.js, ABP and IdentityServer4.
-ABP Part 2"
+Part 2"
 excerpt: "In this post we will implement the SPA authentication for the Nexjs.js app as the frontend and ABP with IdentityServer as Backend"
 coverImage: "/assets/blog/preview/cover.jpg"
 date: "2021-03-06"